The Team

 Isabella Randall, MA

 Isabella completed a M.A. in the Psychological Basis of Kinesiology in 2021.
 Her research focused on how weight-based discrimination influences the psychological stress response and exercise outcomes.
-Isabella is now working as a Research Coordinator at London Health Sciences Centre.

 Faculty of Health Sciences Graduate Student Conference Travel Award – 2019